Placements in Public Health and Pre-Med

 Location: Hyderabad, Andhra Pradesh, India

-The Care Foundation seeks to build progressive self-reliant rural communities, with a holistic approach, by providing over 40 diverse services in the areas of health care, environment, sanitation, primary education, adult literacy, skills development, etc. The Foundation currently works in 199 villages in six districts of Andhra Pradesh—East Godavari, West Godavari, Krishna, Guntur, Ranga Reddy, and Visakhapatnam—positively transforming the lives of over a million people.
+The Care Foundation seeks to build progressive self-reliant rural communities, with a holistic approach, by providing over 40 diverse services in the areas of health care, environment, sanitation, primary education, adult literacy, skills development, etc. The Foundation currently works in 199 villages in six districts of Andhra Pradesh—East Godavari, West Godavari, Krishna, Guntur, Ranga Reddy, and Visakhapatnam—positively transforming the lives of more than a million people.
 Specific projects for IIP interns are customized to the interest of the IIP intern and the needs of the organization.
 IIP interns may work on one of the following two projects:

 - Health Service Design: Evaluate the services provided by healthcare workers and supervisors at the village level.
 Design a service that maps existing services to community, highlighting gaps in service delivery.
 Implement the new service design to meet the gaps evaluated in the study.